 What age is a child ticket for?

-Customers aged 12 and under are considered as child prices for
+Customers aged 3 to 12 inclusive are considered as child prices

-our cinema.
-However if you look a little old for your age you may
+for our cinema.
+However if you look a little old for your age you

 Do you require ID to buy cinema tickets?